-As commodity prices themselves are outside the Group's control, the competitiveness and sustainable longterm profitability depends significantly on the Group's ability to reduce costs and maintain a broad spectrum of low-cost, efficient operations.
-Because it is difficult for the Group to pass increases in production costs on to customers, any increases in input costs will adversely affect the business, results of operations and financial condition of the Group.
+As commodity prices themselves are outside the Group's control, the competitiveness and sustainable long-term profitability depends significantly on the Group's ability to reduce costs and maintain a broad spectrum of low-cost, efficient operations.
+The high level of fixed costs in its industrial activities makes it difficult for the Group to quickly respond to price fluctuations.
+Because the Group cannot always pass increases in production costs on to customers, any increases in input costs will adversely affect the business, results of operations and financial condition of the Group.
 In the current challenging, lower-margin environment, there is a greater emphasis on the need to reduce costs and/or curtail activities.

 Costs associated with the operation of the Group's industrial assets can be broadly categorised into labour costs and other operating and infrastructure costs, including power and equipment costs.
-Production costs are heavily influenced by the extent of ongoing development required, resource grades, site planning, processing technology, logistics, energy and supply costs and the impact of exchange rate fluctuations on costs of operations.
+Production costs are heavily influenced by the extent of on-going development required, resource grades, site planning, processing technology, logistics, energy and supply costs and the impact of exchange rate fluctuations on costs of operations.
+Over time, resources even at the same asset tend to become more difficult and costly to extract, as challenges including working at depth, increasing haulage distances and working with inconsistent or chemically complex ores are faced.
 All of the Group's industrial assets are, to varying degrees, affected by increases in costs for labour and fuel.
 Unit production costs are also significantly affected by production volumes and, therefore, production levels are frequently a key factor in determining the overall cost competitiveness of the Group's industrial activities.
 In addition, if certain industrial inputs are unavailable at any price, the Group may find its production of certain commodities to be involuntarily curtailed, which would result in lost revenue and profits, which would adversely affect the results of operations and financial condition of the Group.